aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Represents the category type of this cell's number formatting.
-[NumberCategoryType](../../com.aspose.cells/numbercategorytype).
+See [NumberCategoryType](../../com.aspose.cells/numbercategorytype).

 **Returns:**
 int